dougdavidoff/readmeGenerator/README.md

 [Questions, Contact Info](#questions-and-contact-info)

 ### Project Description
- App to companion user on the way to restful sleep
+ Change the flow of the Connecticut River so it empties out at New Haven harbor.
 ### Installation
- Clear clothes off of bed.
-Take sleep medicine.
+ Build a big trench from the Connecticut River to the Quinnipiac River.
 ### Usage
- Get into bed.
-Practice emptying mind of thoughts.
-Read a while.
-Empty mind of thoughts again.
-Drft off to sleep.
+ Close off the Connecticut.
+Open the gate to the trench.
 ### Future Development
- Reliable alarm clock included in app.
+ Divert the Hudson River.
 ### Contributors
- Mattress manufacturer and pharmaceutical manufacturer.
+ Engineers all across New England.
 ### Tests
- Tried during the day while napping.
+ Tested it by diverting the Norwalk River.
  ### License
- FastCompany.com says, '[E]xtremely straightforward and open.
-It permits users to do anything with a given project as long as they credit the developer and don’t hold him or her liable for the project’s use.'
+ FastCompany.com says, '[S]imilar to the MIT License, but also explicitly grants patent rights to users.'
 ### Questions and Contact Info
- Contact the developer.
+ If you have questions, contact the developer.
- * Link to Github profile for the developer, Doug Davidoff: [GitHub](https://github.com/dougdavidoff)
+ * Link to Github profile for the developer, Doug Davidoff: [GitHub developer profile](https://github.com/dougdavidoff)
  * Email address for Doug Davidoff: douglass.davidoff@gmail.com